 St Mary Redcliffe Church

 One of the most spectacular examples of Gothic architecture in the country, St Mary Redcliffe has kept a watchful eye over Bristol for some 800 years.
-Head to ‘the fairest… parish church in England’ (according to Queen Elizabeth I) for family carols, Christingle, midnight mass and Treefest, where you can see over 100 decorated trees.
+Head to ‘the fairest… parish church in England’ (according to Queen Elizabeth I) for family carols, Christingle, and midnight mass on Christmas Eve.

 The exterior of St Mary Redcliffe Church, Bristol